hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

-**Hits Per Slab strategy**: to drive high objectwise-hitrate (can also ensure some fairness by setting eviction age threshold)
+**Hits Per Slab strategy**: balance hit per slab (can also ensure some fairness by setting eviction age threshold)

 based on total hit count of ACs and uses a *`delta_hit`* metric (average hit count per slab within a time window).</br>